Facebook Instagram Twitter Youtube

 Drafting Power Savings in Zwift

-Based on our (admittedly limited) tests, drafting in Zwift behind a single rider gets you a power savings of approximately 30%.
-Using power emulators on a closed course, we had one rider sustain 300 watts while another ride drafted behind.
-We found a rider could stay in this 300-watt draft at 212 watts while on relatively flat ground.
+Based on our tests, drafting in Zwift behind a single rider gets you a power savings of approximately 25%.
+Using power emulators on a closed course, we had one rider sustain 300 watts while another rider drafted behind.
+We found a rider could stay in this 300-watt draft at ~225 watts while on relatively flat ground.

-Changes in pitch effect these numbers, as gravity comes increasingly into play.
+Changes in pitch affect these numbers, as gravity comes increasingly into play.
 Using the above power numbers, the front rider will pull away on an incline.
 But when a decline hits, it will take even fewer watts to stay in the draft.
+For more on how gradient affects drafting, see Saving Watts In the Draft: Climbs vs Descents vs Flats.

-The draft effect in Zwift is enhanced in larger groups – see our tests of 4-rider drafting for more info.
+The draft effect in Zwift is enhanced in larger groups, although it’s not as significant as we see outdoors.
+See our most recent tests of 4-rider drafting for more info.

 The Challenges of Zwift Drafting